 Respite Care Resources

-Respite, a break for caregivers and families, is a service in which temporary care is provided to children or adults with disabilities, or chronic or terminal illnesses, and to children at risk of abuse and neglect.
+Respite care provides a break for caregivers and families.
+It is a service in which temporary care is provided to children or adults with disabilities, or chronic or terminal illnesses, and to children at risk of abuse and neglect.
 Respite care can occur in out-of-home and in-home settings for any length of time, depending on the needs of the family and available resources.

 Finding someone qualified to care for your loved one can be overwhelming.
 The care of a family member with multiple and severe physical disabilities is a 24-hour-a-day commitment.
 Most often respite care takes place in the families own home where professional care-givers provide an opportunity for parents to have some time to themselves to shop, to visit the dentist or doctor, or to spend time with other children or a spouse.

 In addition to providing direct relief, respite has added benefits for families, including:

 - Relaxation.
 Respite gives families peace of mind, helps them relax, and renews their humor and their energy;

 - Enjoyment.
 Respite allows families to enjoy favorite pastimes and pursue new activities;